A Dallas Cowboys football blog

 With an emphasis on getting the ball out of Prescott’s hands to his home run hitters on the outside, the Cowboys not only have their starters at WR but plenty of depth options below.

-It's no secret this team has shied away from the top-tier of in recent years, using the signing period much more for depth players.
+It’s no secret this team has shied away from the top-tier of free agency in recent years, using the signing period much more for depth players.
 This should have been the expectation for Allen Hurns coming over from the Jaguars, elevated to starter status out of necessity during training camp.

 Dallas Cowboys Deserve Credit for Mid-Season Rebuild at Wide Receiver 1